School of Liberal Arts

 Continuous Registration Requirements

-A student admitted to the School of Liberal Arts in a degree program must be in continuous registration in a degree-granting division of the university until the awarding of the degree.
-Any student who is not registered for course work in a degree-granting division of the university must be registered in Master’s Research or Dissertation Research in order to remain in continuous registration.
-The student need not maintain registration during the summer.
+A student admitted to the School of Liberal Arts in a degree program must be in continuous registration in a degree-granting division of the university in either full-time or part-time status until the awarding of the degree, unless the registration is terminated by resignation or by dismissal for academic or disciplinary reasons.

 Courses